Vacuum Extraction Injury

 Philadelphia Vacuum Extraction Injury Attorney

-A vacuum extraction, also known as a vacuum-assisted delivery, is a delivery technique sometimes performed during the course of a vaginal birth.
-This procedure is used to assist when a mother cannot deliver by herself and a forceps delivery is not possible.
-Ordinarily, the vacuum effectively aids in the birthing process; however, when the equipment fails or is utilized incorrectly by medical personnel, serious birth injuries can occur.
+A vacuum extraction, also known as vacuum-assisted delivery, is a medical technique sometimes performed during the course of a vaginal birth.
+This procedure is used to assist when a parent cannot deliver by themself, and a forceps delivery is not possible.
+Ordinarily, the vacuum effectively aids in the birthing process.

 What Happens During a Vacuum Extraction?

-During a vacuum extraction, a doctor will apply a medical vacuum to the baby’s head equipped with a special cup attached to a vacuum pump.
-This vacuum will help guide the baby out of the birth canal while the mother pushes at the same time.
+During a vacuum extraction, a doctor will apply a medical vacuum to the baby’s head, which is equipped with a special cup attached to a vacuum pump.
+This vacuum will help guide the baby out of the birth canal while the parent pushes at the same time.
 This procedure is recommended as a last resort to help labor progress faster when pushing is not enough and is usually recommended during the second stage of labor.
-This procedure may also be recommended if the baby or mother is showing signs of distress and a more immediate delivery is necessary.
-Even though doctors recommend this procedure, there is significant risk of injury to both the mother and baby.
-If a vacuum extraction fails, an emergency cesarean section (C-section) may be required to deliver the baby safely.

 Why Would My Doctor Choose This Procedure?